 There are some major drawbacks to collagen supplements, one of which is dependence.
 If you take in regular collagen from supplements, your body will gradually become less able to make its own, which can make skin and joint health issues even worse over time.

-And then there’s always the chance that taking collagen orally won't even help your skin, because the proteins won’t ever make it that far.
+And then there’s always the chance that taking collagen orally won't even help your skin, because the collagen won’t ever make it that far.
 This absorption question is an issue with oral supplements, and collagen is no exception.
-The research into the effectiveness of collagen supplements is limited, and it’s possible that your stomach might digest the collagen before it is able to reach and improve your skin.
+The research into the effectiveness and bioavailability of collagen supplements is limited, and it’s possible that your stomach might digest a lot of the collagen before it is able to reach and improve your skin.

 Another risk with collagen supplements is contaminants.
 According to Dr. Mark Moyad, author of The Supplement Handbook and director of complementary and alternative medicine at the University of Michigan Medical Center, many collagen supplements come from ground-up animals parts.
 Dr. Moyad expresses concern with the heavy metal and the creatinine content that could end up in these supplements as a result.
 Copper and arsenic are just two harmful heavy metals that have turned up in meat products, and creatinine is a toxic byproduct of muscle metabolism.